Tui Shou Push Hands

 Primary and Corner Hands

 Structure testing is introduced also, this is the the art of rooting whilst using the skills learnt in section one and two.
 The use of sensitivity training is of no avail if when touched you are pushed back, or you lose your balance and fall.
 The idea of soft is not a weak posture but a strong one, soft is used to absorb the force of the attacker, to neutralise, deflect or nullify.
-In order to make yourself soft you first have to make yourself strong, this is Tai Chi paradox training methods.
-Through the structure test method the student not only begins to understand the concept of rooting, he or she is now introduced to channelling.
-Channelling is where the student develops the concept of letting the force of the attacker pass through them, simultaneously grounding and projecting earth force back towards the attacker.
+In order to make yourself soft you first have to make yourself strong, this is Tai Chi paradox training method, “softness in strength”.
+Through the structure test method, the student not only begins to understand the concept of rooting, the student can being to soften and relax more and still remain strong, we can then introduced to the student to channelling, absorbing or draining force.
+Channelling is where the student develops the concept of letting the force of the attacker pass through them, absorb and drain, simultaneously grounding and projecting the force back towards the attacker, this is know as “swallow and spit”.
 Tai Chi’s method of partnered work differ considerably from other Marital Arts – this has to be felt rather than seen.
 This section builds power into the student whilst developing Peng Jing energy – the art of expanding into the attacker to uproot them and take control of their centre.
 Grounding, softening, absorbing and projecting skills are developed in this section.